gandalfthegrey1292/FactorTiming/data/ReadMe.txt

 ###############################################################################
-Instructions to which files to place here
+Instructions for which files to place here
 ###############################################################################

 Place only the factor files here.
 Preferrably all factors in a csv already.